EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] Rename **ALL** UI elements to be more consistent and easier to handle within code
 - [x] Code refactoring
  - [x] Remove useless code
- - [] Improve code comments
+ - [x] Improve code comments

-- [] Update translations
 - [x] Make Porn Fetch's codebase more structured.
 In Germany, we say "Roter faden"
-- [] Improving and hardening the tag writing function (with exceptions)
+- [x] Improving and hardening the tag writing function (with exceptions)
 - [x] Generalizing the backend Porn APIs to work more equally to optimize Porn Fetch to write lesser lines of code
+- [x] Improve code for the part when a video finished downloading
+- [x] Make a threading class for every function that could take more time than ~350 ms to prevent UI delays
+- [x] Rework Porn Fetch buttons and some UI design
+- [x] Show a status for how many of the total downloads already succeeded (probably at the bottom of Porn Fetch)
 - [] Rework the entire progress reporting system (probably the hardest thing to do)
 - [] searching for ways to improve Android display reaction time for UI elements
-- [] Improve code for the part when a video finished downloading
-- [] Make a threading class for every function that could take more time than ~350 ms to prevent UI delays
+- [] Update translations
 - [] Make a first-use tutorial
-- [] Rework Porn Fetch buttons and some UI design
-- [] Show a status for how many of the total downloads already succeeded (probably at the bottom of Porn Fetch)

 ### Testing (Really don't want to do that)